pawkw/simpleServer/README.md

 ## Start up

-On the command line type:
+On the command line, go to the folder where server.js is and type:
 ```
 node server.js
 ```